Greece Travel Guide logo

 The fall of the Berlin wall in November of 1989 has a major impact on Greece.
 Almost overnight hundreds of thousands of ethnic Greek minorities are able to return to a mother country that most of them have never seen.

 In 1992 the Olympic committee has their final round in the voting that will decide where the 1996 Olympics will be held.
-Athens is the sentimental favorite and expected to win since after all, it will be the 100th anniversary of the first modern Olympics.
+Athens is the sentimental favorite and expected to win since after all, it will be the 100th anniversary of the first modern Olympics, which were held in Athens.
 In Athens everyone expects their city to be named and fireworks are ready to be set off for the inevitable celebration.
 But in a shocking upset Atlanta comes from behind to win the vote with a public relations barrage and a big pile of money.
-This led Greek Minister of Culture Melina Mercouri to exclaim that "Coca-cola had won over the Parthenon".
+This leads Greek Minister of Culture Melina Mercouri to bemoan that "Coca-cola had won over the Parthenon".
 And the fireworks in Athens?
 They shot them off anyway.
 But few people really enjoyed them.
 The Athens 96 T-shirts became instant collectors items.

 "The United States allowed its interests in prosecuting the Cold War to prevail over its interests I should say, its obligation to support democracy, which was, after all, the cause for which we fought the Cold War.
 It is important that we acknowledge that."

 Omonia Square Greek Euro-cup ChampionshipIn the summer of 2004 Greece finally hosts the summer Olympics in Athens.
-As August approaches the world is holding its collective breath and wondering if the Greekscan actually pull it off with constructionprojects months behind schedule and costs rising astronomically.
+As August approaches the world is holding its collective breath and wondering if the Greeks can actually pull it off with construction projects months behind schedule and costs rising astronomically.
 Complicating matters, at least in the eyes of the International Olympic Committee is a change in government when Constantine Karamanlis and New Democracy defeats George Papandreou the new leader of PASOK.
 The American and international media make a point of reporting anything negative having to do with the Olympics with a number of editorialists questioning Greece's ability and maturity.
-But as the summer wears on and one major project after anotheris completed many are forced to concede that the Olympics may actually happen.
+But as the summer wears on and one major project after another is completed many are forced to concede that the Olympics may actually happen.
 When Greece stuns the world of soccer by winning the Euro-cup people are suddenly believers in miracles.
-For three weeks the entire country had watched in amazement as the Greek National Football team knocks off one talented opponent after another.
-After each victory celebration the feeling is that this is great and lets enjoy it while it lasts because next we have to play the French, or the Czechs or.... but by the time it had narroweddown to Greece and host Portugal, who had already lost to the Greeks in what was probably the biggest opening game upset in history, everyone in the country knew that when the game ended Greece would be Euro-champions.
-The party in Athens featured several million celebrating Greeks and several thousand tourists who came along for the wild ride.
-Even the cops were dancing in the streets.
+For three weeks the entire country watch in amazement as the Greek National Football team knocks off one talented opponent after another.
+After each victory celebration the feeling is that this is great and lets enjoy it while it lasts because next we have to play the French, or the Czechs or.... but by the time it has narrowed down to Greece and host Portugal, who had already lost to the Greeks in what was probably the biggest opening game upset in history, everyone in the country knows that when the game ends Greece will be Euro-champions.
+The party in Athens features several million celebrating Greeks and several thousand tourists who come along for the wild ride.
+Even the cops are dancing in the streets.
 What a warm-up for the Olympics.

-Greece vs USAOn the day of the opening ceremony the spectators who had chosen despite the negative press to come to Athens, witness the most spectacular opening ceremony in the history of the Olympicsand one of the most entertaining gamesever, both in the venues and in the sparkling streets of Athens where it seemed every square and plaza had something going on.
+Greece vs USAOn the day of the 2004 Athens Olympics opening ceremony the spectators who had chosen to come despite the negative press, witness the most spectacular opening ceremony in the history of the Olympics and one of the most entertaining games ever, both in the venues and in the sparkling streets of Athens where it seemed every square and plaza had something going on 24 hours a day.
 The Olympic visitors stay in newly renovated hotels, ride on the new metro system and the new coastal tram, walk on miles and miles of newly pedestrian-ized streets that have turned roads into parks.
-They drive on miles of new highways around the city and even travel on the new suburban railway from the airport into the city.
-Greece's stunning runtothe European soccer championship and the overwhelming success of the Athens Olympics finish #1 and #2 in an Associated Press poll of the top sports stories of the year.
+They drive on miles of new highways around the city and even travel on the new suburban railway from the airport into downtown Athens.
+Greece's stunning run to the European soccer championship and the overwhelming success of the Athens Olympics finish #1 and #2 in an Associated Press poll of the top sports stories of the year.
 In a CNN poll the Athens 2004 Olympics are voted the best ever.

-Unfortunately those in power don't take advantage of the publicity the Olympics will give them, to promote not only the Athens games themselves but Greece as a tourist destination in the years which follow the games.
+2004 Athens Olympics Clean-upUnfortunately, in the years that follow the games, those in power don't take advantage of the publicity the Olympics will give them, to promote not only the Athens games themselves but Greece as a tourist destination.
 Rather than flood American television with positive images of Greece to counteract the reports of bombs and construction delays, the Greek National Tourist Organization and the Athens Olympic Committee decide to sit back and let CNN do their work for them.
 Unfortunately until a week or so before the Olympics almost all the news is bad, which is of course the nature of the news-media.
 When suddenly people have second thoughts about skipping these Olympics and decide to come, it is too late.
 So while the Olympics are a success, the empty seats put an asterisk on the word successful.
 There are no terrorist attacks and everybody there had a great time, but it was a missed opportunity and the total bill for the games is 13 billion euros and counting.
 The Olympics compelled the government to make changes to the infrastructure that needed to be made and it is doubtful all of them would have been done without the Olympics.
 When the whole world is watching you then you follow through on your responsibilities.
 On the other hand there were lost opportunities and lost money from construction delays, and corruption.
 One hopes that an Olympic hangover does not take too much of a toll on the economy of the country.

 (